sdelpinoc/courses-devtalles-teslo-shop/README.md

 2. Create a .env file, copying and creating a new environment variables from .env.template file

+3. Generate the AUTH_SECRET environment variable

-3. Start the database
+4. Start the database

 - `docker compose up -d`

+5. For the connection in pgAdmin, use DB_USER and DB_PASSWORD when creating a server, and in the host/address use the name of the service, in this case: postgres-db

-4. Run Prisma migrations
+6. Run Prisma migrations

 - `npx prisma migrate dev`

-5. Execute seed
+7. Execute seed

 - `npm run seed` or `npm run seed-unix`

+8. Delete localStorage from browser

-6. Run the development server:
+9. Run the development server:

    - `npm run dev`
    - Go to http://localhost:3000/

-7. For the database administrator:
+10. For the database administrator:
    - pgAdmin credencial:
      - Url: http://localhost:8080
-     - User: user@domain.com
+     - User: ${PGADMIN_DEFAULT_EMAIL}
-     - Password: 123456
+     - Password: ${PGADMIN_DEFAULT_PASSWORD}

 ## For production